KHOU: Hurricane Harvey

 After KHOU's signal was knocked off the air, sister station WFAA began providing live news coverage for KHOU by live-streaming on both station's websites and social media profiles until the station was able to resume broadcasting on its own.
-The station's staff then evacuated to the nearby Federal Reserve Bank of Dallas Houston Branch building on higher ground while a new contingency plan was drafted.
+Seven hours of news were anchored by WFAA's David Schechter and Jason Wheeler.
+KHOU's staff then evacuated to the nearby Federal Reserve Bank of Dallas Houston Branch building on higher ground while a new contingency plan was drafted.

 With the assistance of PBS member station KUHT (channel 8) and master control from WFAA, KHOU eventually resumed live broadcasting later that night from temporary facilities at the LeRoy and Lucile Melcher Center for Public Broadcasting on the campus of the University of Houston.
 At various times, WFAA, along with Tegna NBC affiliate KUSA in Denver, provided assistance with weather graphics and master control.
 Due to technical difficulties, WFAA originated the August 27 edition of the 10 p.m. news that was simulcast in both cities.
 Eventually a reliable signal was established an hour later from KUHT's studios at the Melcher Center and storm coverage continued.
 KHOU is the third commercial station in Houston to utilize a part of the UH campus for its facilities, after ill-fated KNUZ-TV (channel 39) from 1953 to 1954 and KTRK-TV (channel 13) from its 1954 launch until its 1961 move to its current studios in the Upper Kirby district.

 On the evening of August 31, the station resumed CBS programming with its prime time lineup.
 For the first month, the station only broadcast its main HD channel while its two subchannels (at the time Bounce TV and Justice Network) remained shut down.
 The following week, on September 4, KHOU began to reuse parts of its previous 2011–2016 news set in the temporary studio.
 On October 4, the subchannels returned as widescreen SD simulcasts of the main channel in preparation for the eventual return of the diginets, which would finally return on October 12.
 Around the same time, the station's on-air look returned to normal with full news and weather graphics restored and program guide listings on the terrestrial signal.
 A temporary news set, similar in design to its previous news set destroyed in the Harvey floods with additional brick accents, would eventually be constructed for the station at the Houston Public Media facilities.